IanWold/Metalsharp/README.md

 new Metalsharp("Site")
     .UseDrafts()
     .Use<Markdown>()
-    .Use(new Layout("layout.template"))
+    .Use(new Layout())
     .Build();
 ```

-This example uses three plugins: `Drafts`, `Markdown`, and `Layout`, and they demonstrate the three standard ways (syntactically) a Metalsharp plugin can be chained onto each other. `Drafts` will remove any files marked as a draft, `Markdown` will convert Markdown files to HTML, and `Layout` will fit each of the HTML files into a simple template file.
+This example uses three plugins: `Drafts`, `Markdown`, and `Layout`, and they demonstrate the three standard ways (syntactically) a Metalsharp plugin can be chained onto each other. `Drafts` will remove any files marked as a draft, `Markdown` will convert Markdown files to HTML, and `Layout` will fit each of the HTML files into a simple template file specified in that HTML file's metadata.

 # Setting up a Directory for Metalsharp